-2022 marks the 50th anniversary of the Connaught Fund, the largest internal research funding program in Canada with an endowment worth over $147 million.
+2022 marked the 50th anniversary of the Connaught Fund, the largest internal research funding program in Canada with an endowment worth over $180 million.
 The Fund supports high-calibre research that seeks to meet the challenges facing our global society.
 Since its inception, more than $183 million has been awarded to University of Toronto researchers.

 The fund traces its origins back to the University of Toronto’s internationally renowned Connaught Laboratories, which played an instrumental role in the production insulin and the control of diphtheria in the 1920s, the mass production and worldwide distribution of penicillin in the 1940s and the Jonas Salk polio vaccine in the 1950s.
 In the 1970s, together with the World Health Organization, it played a leading role in the conquest of smallpox, the first disease eliminated from the face of the earth.